eriktedhamre/skepu/markdown_files/Questions_for_August.md

 Both sequential and parallel time complexity.
 Look at TDDC78 course material for parallel time complexity.
 Important to separate Parallel Work and Parallel Cost.

+Done with Complexity and reading the articles.
+Found a loose and ok definition: https://ieeexplore-ieee-org.e.bibl.liu.se/document/1456082
+Pretty old but more in-line with what we are after.
+Complexity is the the resources requiered for a system to interact with another system.

+Referenced in Improvements to a Complexity Metric: CB Measure as:
+"Psychological complexity affects the  performance of programmers trying to comprehend or  modify a class/module whereas algorithmic or computational complexity   characterizes the run-time performance of an algorithm [5]."
+I think I'm just going to sort of stick with this.
+Measure the psychological difficulty from the survey and consider computational complexity either as a separate question of the survey or only on Big-O-notation.

+In the end what is interesting is